 "As soon as possible.
 We still have to set up and load clips before the company arrives."

 "You heard the instruction.
-We'll have an MRE when we get to the range.
+We'll have an MRE breakfast when we get to the range.
 MRE, what does it stand for?"

 "Meal, Ready to Eat."

-We'd been on West Range Road for about twenty minutes where we were suddenly engulfed by a fog bank.
-As the fog got even thicker, electrostatic arcs began leaping around everything.
-Complaints from the squad in the truck bed were getting louder as everyone got repeatedly shocked.
+As we slowed, the fog seemed to lunge at us, engulfing us completely.
+As it got thicker, electrostatic arcs began leaping from every surface.
+Complaints from the squad in the truck bed were getting louder when everyone was repeatedly shocked.